pelaxa/MMM-ImmichSlideShow/README.md

 		</tr>
 		<tr>
 			<td><code>apiKey</code></td>
 			<td>The API key to use when accessing the Immich server.
 Without this all the calls will fail.
-See the Creating an API key section.<br>
+See the Creating an API Key section.<br>
 				<br><b>Example:</b> <code>MyAPiKey</code>
 				<br>This value is <b>OPTIONAL</b>
 			</td>